-Lead is a common metal that can be found throughout our environment in the air, lead-based paint, soil, household dust, food, porcelain, pewter, and certain types of pottery.
+Lead is a common metal that can be found throughout our environment in the air, lead-based paint, soil, household dust, food, certain types of pottery, porcelain, and pewter.
 Lead is also present in plumbing fixtures made of brass and in solder used by plumbers before 1987.